 Publication Ethics and Publication Malpractice Statement

-NSC Nursing journal is committed to promoting the highest ethical publication practices.
-These guidelines are fully consistent with the COPE Principles of Transparency and Best Practice Guidelines and the COPE Code of Conduct.
-More details can be found here: https://publicationethics.org
+NSC Nursing journal is committed to promoting the highest ethical publication practices, according to COPE Principles of Transparency and Best Practice Guidelines and the COPE Code of Conduct.
+More details are available here: https://publicationethics.org

 NSC Nursing takes its duties of guardianship over all stages of publishing extremely seriously and our Editors are trained to proceed in such cases with a zero tolerance policy.
 To verify the originality of content submitted to our journal, the Editorial Team use Dupli Checker software.